Prag8855/aab/content/guides/losing-your-job.md

 ### Send your resignation letter

-If you quit your job, you must give your employer a resignation letter (*Kündigungsschreiben*).
+If you quit your job, you must give your employer a resignation letter (*[[Kündigungsschreiben]]*).
+Your resignation is only valid after your employer receives that letter.

 **[How to write and send a resignation letter ➞](/guides/german-resignation-letter)**